raylutz/daffodil/README.md

 Appending rows in Pandas is slow because each column is stored as a separate NumPy array, and appending a row involves creating a new array for each column with the added row.
 This process can lead to significant overhead, especially when dealing with large DataFrames.
-In fact, Pandas is so bad that the append operation is now deprecated.
+In fact, it is so bad that the append operation is now deprecated in Pandas.
+That means you have to turn to some other method of building your data, and then the question comes up: Should I export the data to Pandas or just work on it in Python.

 Pandas can be more performant than Daffodil if column-oriented manipulations are repeated on the same data at least ~30x, otherwise Daffodil will probably be faster due to the overhead of reading a table from a data array into Pandas.
-In other words, if you have an array and you need to do just a few column-based operations (fewer than 30) then it will be faster to just do them in Daffodil using a row-oriented apply or reduce operation, rather than exporting the array to Pandas, performing the calcs and the transferring it back in.
+In other words, if you have an array and you need to do just a few column-based operations (fewer than 30), then it will be probably be faster to just do them in Daffodil using a row-oriented apply or reduce operation, rather than exporting the array to Pandas, performing the calcs and the transferring it back in.
 (You can see our benchmarks and other tests linked below.)

-Daffodil can work well with Pandas and NumPy when number crunching and array-based operations are needed.
+In additiona, Daffodil can work well with Pandas and NumPy when number crunching and array-based operations are needed.
 Use Daffodil to build the array incrementally using row-based operations, then export the data to NumPy or Pandas.
 Using NumPy is recommended if the data is uniform enough because it is faster and has a smaller memory footprint than Pandas.